 Urine drug test – The principles.

-Much of the information below describes the principles of urine drug test using a dip or cup, and how to use, interpret and store them.
+Much of the drug testing info below, describes the principles of urine drug test using a dip or a cup.
+See how to use, interpret and store them.
 This document applies to either Home or Workplace drug testing.
 You may also want to refer to instructions on how to collect a urine sample.

 Most drug testing devices are based on the principle of competitive immunochemical reaction between a chemically labeled drug (drug-protein conjugate) and the drug or drug metabolites which may be present in the urine sample for the limited antibody binding sites.
 The test contains a nitrocellulose membrane strip pre-coated with drug-protein conjugate (or antibody) in the test region and a pad containing colored antibody (or drug-protein)-colloidal gold conjugate.

 During the test, the urine sample is allowed to migrate upward and hydrate the antibody (or drug protein) – colloidal gold conjugate.
 The mixture then migrates along the membrane chromatographically by capillary action to the immobilized drug-protein (or antibody) band on the test region.

 When a drug is absent in the urine, the colored antibody (or drug-protein) – colloidal gold conjugate and immobilized drug-protein (or antibody) bind specifically to form a visible line in the test region as the antibody complexes with the drug-protein.

 When a drug is present in the urine, it will compete with drug-protein for the limited antibody sites.
 The line on the test region will become less intense with increasing drug concentration.

 When a sufficient concentration of drug is present in the urine, it will fill the limited antibody binding sites.
 This will prevent attachment of the colored antibody (or drug-protein) – colloidal gold conjugate to the drug-protein (or antibody) on the test region.